revolunet/jabber-presencebot/README.md

 There is a working bot here : [http://status.revolunet.com][2]

-You can also use client.py on remote servers to track their status
+You can also use client.py on remote servers to track their status (add this script to your @reboot cron command)

 **usage :**